 2. Assessment of student opinions relating to an individual faculty member’s instructional performance.
-Assessment will be made using the instrument approved by the School of Architecture, Design, and Planning.
+Assessment will be made using the instrument approved by the School of Architecture and Design.

 3. Solicited or unsolicited statements regarding teaching by students and alumni.

-4. Statements by peers (both inside and external to the School of Architecture, Design, and Planning) relating to an individual faculty member’s instructional performance, her/his depth of understanding in the field of specialization, and her/his ability to relate it to other areas
+4. Statements by peers (both inside and external to the School of Architecture and Design) relating to an individual faculty member’s instructional performance, their depth of understanding in the field of specialization, and their ability to relate it to other areas

 5. Statements by the candidate’s Department Chair regarding her/his instructional competency.

 6. Participation on undergraduate thesis and/or project committees and graduate thesis, dissertation and examination committees.